Pyxus/my-website-old/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+They didn't want help and you call them ungrateful after witnessing help forced upon them?
+Meaning you care more about those feelings you had while witnessing an act of charity than you care about the one receiving said charity.
+The charity given to them is not a charity, it is a hire.
+You've hired them as an actor in a play that they didn't agree to be in.

+Baltimore Emerging Leaders Conference
+9am-5pm; breakfast served
+this saturday